My friend had her dog stitched up by a vet recently. She was told there were some issues with the stitching and she needed to come back in two weeks.

 Just pay close attention to your dog for the first 10 to 14 days and take good care of the wound, ensuring it stays clean to prevent any infection.

-Sudden changes in behavior or fever are alarm bells that you need to take action immediately, but otherwise, your dog’s wound should heal nicely on its own soon.
+Sudden changes in behavior or fever are alarm bells that you need to take action immediately, but otherwise, your dog’s wound closure should take place nicely on its own soon.

 A dog parent’s life is extremely interesting and varied, having to deal with many new situations popping up like your dog eating a towel, or your puppy being a light sleeper, or your Doberman having dandruff.